 I can’t say there’s a definite revenue minimum here, but it’s something to think about and note on your sheet.

-How To Decide Your Short Term Rental Market
+How To Decide: Picking the Best Short Term Rental Market

 As you go through each step, you could run into a market that just won’t work.